-All lecture bonus quizzes and probes require an i<clicker to complete.
+All lecture bonus quizzes require an i<clicker remote to complete.
 They can be purchased at the campus store.
 You must bring your i<clicker to every lecture if you wish to participate in these bonus opportunities.
+In addition, you can only earn i<clicker bonus points in your registered lecture section.
 At the end of the term, the total number of points earned will earn you the following rewards: